 November 12th, 1973

-At noon, on the day of their show, the Eagles were presented with an Edison award for Desperado (the Edison is a Dutch version of the Grammy) at the Hilton hotel.
+At noon, the Eagles were presented with an Edison award for Desperado (the Edison is a Dutch version of the Grammy) at the Hilton hotel.
 They were also presented with silver Eagle pins by Stance Oort, who was a press promoter for the dutch label, EMI-Bovema.
 Four years later, in 1977, Oort presented the band with an award before their show in Rotterdam.

 Concertgebouw, November 12th, 1973